gwen001/offsectools_www/README.md

 [offsec.tools](https://offsec.tools) is a vast collection of security tools and resources curated by the community.

-Tools developped by my sponsors are highlighted.
+Tools developped by sponsors are highlighted.
-And every week, 10 tools are promoted on the homepage.
+And every week, 10 random tools are promoted on the homepage.

 Newsletter is coming soon!